hwkns/streisand/README.md

 ## To get started

 - Install docker and docker-compose (TODO link)
-- Run `docker-compose run web invoke clean-slate`
+- Run `./i clean-slate`

-The `docker-compose` step might take a little while, but now you have everything you need to run jumpcut!
-In this environment, several alias commands are set up for your convenience.
-To start with, run this command to generate and run migrations and import initial fixture data:
+The `./i` step calls `docker-compose` and builds all the containers.
+This may take a while, but afterwards subsequant commands will be much faster

 - `./i clean-slate`

-As the name suggests, that command will always bring you back to that starting state.
+This command resets the db and loads the core fixtures to revert to a starting state.

 `./i` is a script which works like an alias for `docker-compose run web invoke` and `./m` is a script which works like an alias for `docker-compose run streisand/manage.py`